datastaxdevs/workshop-intro-to-graphql/README.md

-## 1. Login or Register to AstraDB and create database
+## 1. Login or Register to Astra DB and create database

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, 40M read/write operations and about 80GB storage monthly for free - sufficient to run small production workloads.
 If you end your credits the databases will pause, no charge_